SeanSiders/iso.live/README.md

 # iso.live

-**A procedurally generated 3D low poly world explorer designed to synchronize with a live electronic musical performance.**
+**A 3D low poly world explorer designed to synchronize with a live electronic musical performance.**
 &nbsp;
 ## Software / Tools